wearerequired/harvest-api-php-client/README.md

 ## OAuth

-This library doesn't not include a OAuth 2.0 Client.
+This library does not include an OAuth 2.0 Client.
 We suggest to use the [PHP League's OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client) with [our OAuth provider for Harvest](https://github.com/wearerequired/oauth2-harvest).

 ## License